Stem Cell Therapy

 - Regenerative medicine: a branch of medicine concerned with developing therapies that regenerate or replace injured, diseased, or defective cells, tissues, or organs to restore or establish function and structure

-- ReVivaStem®: Developed by Native Stem Cell Centers.
+- ReVivaStem®: Developed by Native Stem Cell Clinics.
 Our exclusive stem-cell therapy treatment process that uses your body’s own cells for regenerative medicine

 - Stem cells: “Unspecialized” cells that have the ability to self-renew and to develop into many different cell types in the body

 - Stem cell therapy: the use of stem cells to treat or prevent a disease or condition